rsksmart/rif-relay/README.md

 ## Npx & Truffle

-An important tool we use for interacting with blockchain is `Truffle` version `v5.0.33`.
+An important tool we use for interacting with the blockchain is `Truffle` version `v5.0.33`.

 You can follow the installation guide in the official [site](https://www.trufflesuite.com/truffle).

 We run all truffle commands with the prefix `npx`.
 This is to execute node packages using the project's version.

-Checking the install by running `npx truffle version`
+Checking the install by running `npx truffle version`.

-The configuration file is `truffle.js`.Please see Truffle's documentation for details about this file and how to use it .
+The configuration file is `truffle.js`.
+Please see Truffle's documentation for details about this file and how to use it.

 ## Docker

 We recommend following the official [documentation](https://docs.docker.com/get-docker/) for installing Docker and keeping it updated.

-You need to install `docker` and `docker-compose`
+You'll need to install both `docker` as well as `docker-compose`.

 ### Running on macOS
 To run the project using Docker on a Mac, please follow these steps or the scripts and web apps will not work.